 Other common mistakes include duplicate charges where you’re billed twice for the same shipment or incorrect calculations based on package weight and dimensions.
 Even something as simple as a missing discount that you negotiated in your carrier agreement can lead to substantial overcharges.
 A thorough invoice audit and recovery process is designed to catch every one of these issues.

-How These Errors Impact Your Bottom Line
+How These Errors Affect Your Bottom Line

 These small billing mistakes can have a huge impact on your overall shipping spend.
 Industry data shows that freight billing errors can cost businesses anywhere from 3% to 7% of their total freight budget annually.
 When you’re shipping in high volumes, that percentage translates into a serious amount of money left on the table.
 In fact, some reports suggest that a vast majority of shipping invoices contain some type of error.